-All of the teacher education programs sponsored by the School of Education have been approved by the Virginia Department of Education and have been accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Each program is designed to prepare teachers, counselors, and administrators to meet the certification and licensure requirements for the Commonwealth of Virginia.
+All of the teacher education programs leading to certification and licensure sponsored by the School of Education have been approved by the Virginia Department of Education and have been accredited by the Council for Accreditation of Educator Programs (CAEP).
+These programs are designed to prepare teachers, counselors, and administrators to meet the requirements for the Commonwealth of Virginia.